I’ve been feeling like the elephant man lately.

 I’ve found that using tea tree oil can reduce the first stage of a cold sore from two or three days to 12 – 24 hours, especially if you treat it quickly.

 When it comes to essential oils, if I’m using them to clean the house, then I buy the cheap ones at the supermarket.
 And while they probably work for cold sores too, for personal use, I buy high-quality essential oils.
 They are a little more costly, but also more potent, and so last longer.
-At the moment I buy my quality essential oils from here*, where you can find organic tea tree oil.

 You may also like: 7 Effective Natural Remedies to Soothe a Sore Nose